schonherz-java-ee-2016-q4/project-issuetracker/issue-tracker-shared-api/README.md

 ### APIs

-- `TicketCreationReportData getTicketCreationByCompanyReport(String companyName)` Returns with a `TicketCreationReportData` which represents how many tickets were created today, in this week, and in this month for the given company.
+- `TicketCreationReportData getTicketCreationByCompanyReport(String companyName)`<br />
+**Description**: Returns with a `TicketCreationReportData` which represents how many tickets were created today, in this week, and in this month for the given company.
 Returns `null`, if something went wrong.

-## For Helpdesk
+## For Helpdesk Service

+**JNDI**: `java:global/issue-tracker-ear-0.0.1-SNAPSHOT/issue-tracker-service-0.0.1-SNAPSHOT/ForHelpdeskServiceBean!hu.schonherz.javatraining.issuetracker.shared.api.ForHelpdeskServiceRemote`

 ### VOs